ZGG2016/knowledgesystem/13 Spark/官网阅读/Spark SQL/官网：Spark SQL Guide02--Getting Started.md

 Aggregate functions are functions that return a single value on a group of rows.
 The [Built-in Aggregation Functions](http://spark.apache.org/docs/latest/sql-ref-functions-builtin.html#aggregate-functions) provide common aggregations such as count(), countDistinct(), avg(), max(), min(), etc. Users are not limited to the predefined aggregate functions and can create their own.
 For more details about user defined aggregate functions, please refer to the documentation of [User Defined Aggregate Functions](http://spark.apache.org/docs/latest/sql-ref-functions-udf-aggregate.html).

-Aggregate functions 是一组 row 返回一个值。
+Aggregate functions 在一组 rows 上返回一个值。